 Workshop 2: Fabulous fiction for summer reading relaxation

 Great reading role models read for pleasure, so what better way to spend summer than reading a selection of hand-picked books from our extensive range of children’s and YA literature.
-In a relaxed, fun event, teachers, literacy leaders and school librarians can explore and discuss children's and YA fiction and receive a selection of books based on their preferences.

 “… I had a great time reading the books you sent me.
 I hope the scheme